 The barn is an "upside down" house with a very large open plan living area upstairs to maximise the rural views.
 The kitchen area opens on to a private upstairs dining terrace which is ideal for alfresco living.
 The kitchen has all the amenities you would expect to find in a modern home including, two ovens, two hobs, a large American fridge freezer, coffee maker and a full array of cooking utensils and crockery.

-There is a formal dining area and a relaxing living room area which as well as having a TV, DVD and CD player has a wide range of games, DVD films and books.
-The barn has internet access so you can catch up on your e-mails and stay in touch with what's going on in the world or alternatively not bother and just relax!
+There is a formal dining area and a relaxing living room area which has a TV for DVD's and internet, a CD player and a wide range of games, DVD films and books.
+The barn has internet access so you can catch up on your e-mails and stay in touch with what's going on in the world as well as the ability to link your device to the TV for group viewing or alternatively not bother and just relax!

 All the bedrooms and bathrooms are downstairs which means they are lovely and cool in the heat of the summer.
 Each bedroom has a kingsize bed and large wardrobe facility allowing you to quickly and easily unpack and relax straight into your holiday.
 Two of the bedrooms are ensuite and there is a house bathroom.
 There are three showers, three toilets and a large oval bath - perfect for a long soak.
 One of the large leather living room sofa's offers additional sleeping for up to 2 people.